Mental Health Warrior Rock Song: Winnie the Pooh’s Band and the Power of a Self-Help Approach

 Wrap Up

-As the amps powered down and Piglet handed out self-care goodie bags (each containing chamomile tea, a warrior sticker and a tiny glitter jar labeled "emergency joy"), I looked at the gang with awe.
+As the amps powered down and Piglet handed out self-care goodie bags (each containing chamomile tea, a warrior sticker, and a tiny glitter jar labeled “Emergency Joy”), I looked at the gang in awe.

 They weren’t flawless.
 They weren’t polished.
-But they were Real.
+But they were real.
 Honest.
 Brave.
-Exactly what a Mental Health Warrior is all about.
+Exactly what being a Mental Health Warrior is all about.

-And sure, Tigger knocked over half the drum set and Rabbit was arguing with Owl over lyric structure, but it didn’t matter.
-Because together, they reminded everyone that even when life feels overwhelming, there’s a path forward.
+And sure, Tigger knocked over half the drum set and Rabbit was still arguing with Owl over lyric structure — but none of that mattered.
+Because together, they reminded everyone that even when life feels overwhelming, there’s always a path forward.

 Bruce Schutter